dotnet/tye/docs/frontend_backend_deploy.md

 This tutorial assumes that you have completed the [Frontend Backend Run Sample](frontend_backend_run.md)

 > :bulb: `tye` will use your current credentials for pushing Docker images and accessing kubernetes clusters.
-If you have configured kubeclt with a context already, that's what `tye deploy` is going to use!
+If you have configured kubectl with a context already, that's what `tye deploy` is going to use!

 Before we deploy, make sure you have the following ready...